jlparkI/xGPR/docs/approximation_background.rst

 xGPR approximates the kernel matrix by representing each datapoint using a set of "random features", a representation constructed such that the dot product between any two representations is approximately equivalent to the exact kernel measurement.
-This converts Gaussian processes and kernel discriminant classifiers into ridge regression and LDA.
+This converts Gaussian process regression into ridge regression.

 The more random features you use, the more accurate the approximation and the closer to an exact kernel machine.
 The error decreases exponentially